PRIVACY POLICY FOR RAYDEN SOLICITORS

 1. Who we are and Regulations we follow?

-Raydens Limited (trading as Rayden Solicitors) is the “data controller” of the personal information we hold for the purposes of the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018 (the Data Protection Act) which supplements UK GDPR and extends its application in the UK.
+Raydens Limited (trading as Rayden Solicitors) is the “data controller” of the personal information we hold for the purposes of the United Kingdom’s data protection legal framework, which includes the UK General Data Protection Regulation (UK GDPR), the Data Protection Act 2018 (the Data Protection Act) which supplements UK GDPR and extends its application in the UK and the Data (Use and Access) Act 2025 (DUAA).

 What countries or territories are covered by adequacy regulations?

-The UK has “adequacy regulations” in relation to the following countries and territories, which means it can transfer personal data between the UK and the following countries and territories, without any further procedures:
+The UK has “adequacy regulations” in relation to the following countries and territories, which means it can transfer personal data between the UK and the following countries and territories, without any further safeguards:

 If, during the course of our retainer with you and/or us processing personal data for and on your behalf, you travel outside the UK and to any of the above listed countries, then the onus is on you to let the firm know specifically which country, as we may have to implement additional safeguards, such as encryption of data/transfer restrictions for the transfer of any personal data from us to you in such countries that may not be covered by the UK adequacy decisions that are in place.